Personalized Workout & Meal PlansGet Started

 Oxidation is a normal and essential process that occurs in your body.
 However, oxidative stress is an imbalance between free radical and antioxidant activity.
 As we get older, it’s important to reduce oxidative stress, as it can help fight off pathogens, and thus, diseases.
 Moreover, it will help slow down aging, which has a number of benefits such as improving sexual performance, memory, brain function, and strength.

-Studies on mice have found that cordyceps increase antioxidants.
+Studies on mice have found that cordyceps increase antioxidants6.
 Antioxidants normalize free radicals, which leads to a decrease in oxidative stress.
 As such, cordyceps can slow down aging.

-This particular study found that cordyceps helped mice live several months longer than other mice that received a placebo.
+Another study found that cordyceps helped mice live several months longer than other mice that received a placebo7.

 The benefits of slowing down aging are plentiful.
 As we mentioned, it can improve memory, sex drive, and strength.
 It can also reduce fatigue, wrinkles and the graying of hair, among other benefits.